-Council acknowledges that the provision of affordable housing is largely the responsibility of the State Government, and we welcome the \$25m investment in social housing in the municipality as part of the Big Housing Build.
+Council calls for collaboration across all three levels of government to address the urgent need for more affordable housing.
+We acknowledge that the provision of affordable housing is largely the responsibility of State Government and welcome the \$25m investment in social housing in the municipality as part of the Big Housing Build, as well as recent announcements of further Regional and Key Worker funding opportunities.
+We further welcome recent Federal Government affordable housing commitments.

-While we may not fund or deliver affordable housing directly, we know we can support our residents by continuing to advocate for additional social housing and for the support services that help people secure and sustain a tenancy.
+While we may not directly deliver affordable housing, Council plays a critical role in establishing partnerships and supporting our residents through advocacy for additional social and affordable housing and for the support services that help people secure and sustain a tenancy.